AlvaroRodriguezDelRio/GeneConnect/README.md

 <img src="images/0020.scaffold00069.no_gene_list.png" width="70%">

-Alternatively, two additional files may be provided that contain the complete lists of geneIDs in the respective scaffolds of each of the two species in one column.
+Alternatively, two additional files containing the complete lists of geneIDs in the respective scaffolds of each of the two species in one column may be provided.
 The orthology list as well as the additional geneID lists will be sorted by the script, i.e. they do not need to be sorted initially.
 If there is a gene in the gene list which does not appear in the orthology list, it will be represented without orthology relations and colored in black.

-__Running geneConnect.pl providing gene lists for both scaffolds:__
 ```
 > cat genes_sp1.txt
 0020.scaffold00069__1__4111__Bv_000500_kues.t1